serverpod/serverpod_docs/docs/06-concepts/11-authentication/05-custom-overrides.md

 The above example retrieves the token from the key manager and stores it in the `token` variable.

-### Advanced authentication schemes
+## Authentication schemes

-By default Serverpod will pass the authentication token from client to server in accordance with the HTTP "authorization" header standard with the "basic" scheme name and encoding.
+By default Serverpod will pass the authentication token from client to server in accordance with the HTTP `authorization` header standard with the `basic` scheme name and encoding.
 This is securely transferred as the connection is TLS encrypted.

-The default implementation encodes and wraps the user-provided token in a "basic" scheme which is automatically unwrapped on the server side before being handed to the user-provided authentication handler described above. *In other words the default transport implementation is "invisible" to user code.*
+The default implementation encodes and wraps the user-provided token in a `basic` scheme which is automatically unwrapped on the server side before being handed to the user-provided authentication handler described above.

+In other words the default transport implementation is "invisible" to user code.

+### Implementing your own authentication scheme

+If you are implementing your own authentication and are using the `basic` scheme, note that this is supported but will be automatically unwrapped i.e. decoded on the server side before behing handed to your `AuthenticationHandler` implementation.
+It will in this case receive the decoded auth key value after the `basic` scheme name.

-If you are implementing another authentication scheme, for example OAuth 2 using bearer tokens, you should override the default method `toHeaderValue` of `AuthenticationKeyManager`.
+If you are implementing a different authentication scheme, for example OAuth 2 using bearer tokens, you should override the default method `toHeaderValue` of `AuthenticationKeyManager`.
 This client-side method converts the authentication key to the format that shall be sent as a transport header to the server.

 You will also need to implement the `AuthenticationHandler` accordingly, in order to process that header value server-side.